 Risk factors for BAME communities

-Additional risk factors exist for those from BAME communities working in healthcare in terms of mortality and sadly a high proportion of the staff who have died are from these communities.
+Additional risk factors exist for those from BAME communities working in healthcare in terms of mortality and, sadly, a high proportion of the staff who have died are from these communities.
 One in five NHS staff are BAME with a high percentage of those in medical roles.
-Study after study has shown that BAME community members more likely to experience significant mental ill health problems for a range of reasons that are psycho-social in origin including racism for example.
+Study after study has shown that BAME community members are more likely to experience significant mental ill-health problems for a range of reasons that are psycho-social in origin including racism, for example.

 Another group mostly overlooked are the porters and other support staff who have been dealing with the sharp end of the pandemic in dealing with the huge number of bodies.
 They are generally the least well trained and supported and are at significant risk.

-All these higher risk factors indicate there is significant risk for our health and social care workforce as they come out of the first wave with worries about a second in the winter.
+All these higher risk factors indicate there is a significant risk for our health and social care workforce as they come out of the first wave with worries about a second in the winter.
 Additionally, the major symptoms don’t arise while still in the situation as we still are.
 We are likely to see the major symptoms emerge over the next two months.
-It’s crucial to be monitoring this now and proactively working with staff to help them identify symptoms and seeks help.
-Most medical staff and most support staff outside of mental health have little or no knowledge of how anxiety depression and trauma manifest.
+It’s crucial to be monitoring this now and proactively working with staff to help them identify symptoms and seek help.
+Most medical staff and most support staff outside of mental health have little or no knowledge of how anxiety, depression, and trauma manifest.
 Any many still fear stigma in asking for help.

 It’s already known that pandemics put health and social care staff at risk (and what the mitigation factors are), but the reality is our mental health services were struggling to cope prior to the pandemic with the mental health needs of the general population let alone adding into the mix the additional burden of health workers with complex trauma and grief responses.